Chapter 40 : The Prestige

 She found him far towards the back of the Divination section, having claimed a table now littered with papers bearing all manner of scribbles, illegible due to the books strewn across them.
 He was looking about furtively as he scrawled something on one piece of parchment, and so saw her coming.
 Though he bent over his paper protectively, he frantically gestured for her to come over.

-, Gabe?
+“What are you doing, Gabe?
 You’ve been brewing stuff up in the dungeons?”
-Tanith hissed, keeping her voice down to avoid the attention of a pair of Gryffindor sixth-years a couple of tables over, locked in their own actual
+Tanith hissed, keeping her voice down to avoid the attention of a pair of Gryffindor sixth-years a couple of tables over, locked in their own actual Divination revision.

 “Just a contingency plan,” Gabriel said, waving a hand dismissively as she sat down.
 “I’ve been doing some reading.
 About Firenze’s ‘clock’ theory.”